ricosolana/Valhalla/README.md

-This a demonstration to test out vcpkg functionality with a minimal GameNetworkingSockets example
+This a demonstration to test out vcpkg functionality with a minimal GameNetworkingSockets example.
+See https://stackoverflow.com/questions/73823088/cmake-cpm-link-with-gamenetworkingsockets/73829822#73829822 for vcpkg setup